New to Latin and Afro Dance in Edinburgh

 You're not the only one wondering...

-• Can I come on my own?
+• Can I attend classes on my own?

 • Do I need a partner?